bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0.md

 By default, no input events are delivered.
 In most cases you would register to receive events by calling <a href="/docs/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0#a369d79730ad84d0b8dee9127c114086e" class="el" title="RequestInputEvent() requests that input events corresponding to the given input events are delivered ...">RequestInputEvents()</a>.
 In some cases, however, you may wish to filter events such that they can be bubbled up to the default handlers.
 In this case, register for those classes of events using this function instead of <a href="/docs/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0#a369d79730ad84d0b8dee9127c114086e" class="el" title="RequestInputEvent() requests that input events corresponding to the given input events are delivered ...">RequestInputEvents()</a>.

 Filtering input events requires significantly more overhead than just delivering them to the instance.
-As such, you should only request filtering in those cases where it's absolutely necessary.
+As such, you should only request filtering in those cases where it’s absolutely necessary.
 The reason is that it requires the browser to stop and block for the instance to handle the input event, rather than sending the input event asynchronously.
 This can have significant overhead.

 **Example:**